Beyond The Consulting Room

 Carried out under a general anaesthetic for your cat’s safety and comfort, dental procedures generally involve a scale and polish and x-rays of the jaw and individual tooth roots.
 Because two thirds of the cat’s teeth are beneath the gums and not visible, we use dental radiographs to assist in assessment of the teeth, surrounding soft tissue, joints and the bone.
 Dental radiographs can also reveal foreign bodies, cysts and tumours.
 Broken and damaged teeth will need to be extracted and the gums sutured (with dissolvable sutures).
 Our veterinary nurse will advise on diet and home care after the dental procedure.
-Dental procedures are offered at a discounted rate for clients whose cats are on our Cat Health Plans.
+Dental procedures are offered at a discounted rate for clients whose cats are on our Dental plans.

 We are able to perform a range of medical investigations including X-Ray (including dental), Ultrasound scanning, Endoscopy, Blood Pressure monitoring, ECG, as well as blood tests and laboratory work.

 Allows us to visualise bones and solid structures inside the body.
 This is especially useful for fractures and changes in lung tissue.